Martial Artists in the World

 • Trained in: Wushu, Kung Fu, Tai chi, & Aikido

-Hailing from Vietnam, Johnny Trí Nguyễn has martial arts engrained in his DNA.
+Hailing from Vietnam, Johnny Trí Nguyen has martial arts engrained in his DNA.
 At 9, he migrated to the US where he furthered his training in Wushu and competed in some major tournaments with a decent success rate.
 His performance earned him the US Wushu team membership.
 Like some of the best martial artists in the world, Johnny started his showbiz career as a stuntman.
 With looks to die for and established martial art credentials, his transition into an actor was always on the cards.

 Body of Work

-After doing stunt work in the Mortal Combat series, Johnny graduated to playing double in Spiderman 2.
+After doing stunt work in the Mortal Combat series, Johnny graduated to playing a double in Spiderman 2.
 Come 2005, the world saw Johnny on the silver screen opposite Tony Jaa in The Protector.
 However, the East, which is the hotbed of martial arts, took notice of him in the 2007 release, The Rebel.
-His next venture, Clash released in 2009, making him a dependable action star.
+His next venture, Clash, released in 2009, making him a dependable action star.
 In later years, he was a part of some Indian blockbusters like 7aum Arivu and Irumbu Kuthirai.

 Legacy